dalyIsaac/Whim/docs/script/scripting.md

 `DoConfig` is the entry point for your config.
 Prior to calling this function, Whim will set up the <xref:Whim.IContext> and its constituent parts.
 After `DoConfig` is called, Whim will initialize the various managers and plugins and start the main loop.

 The `DoConfig` function is returned at the end of the script so Whim can call it when it loads.

-### Examples

-The rest of this _Customize_ section documents popular configuration options.
-A few more elaborate examples can be found in [Snippets](core/snippets.md).